auntie4life/KellyPublicStuff/WordPress Blog Text Scraper RedMe.md

-# WordPress Blog Text Scraper
+# WordPress Blog Text Extractor - Complete Guide

-A Python script that extracts text content from WordPress blog posts and saves them as individual text files.
-Perfect for backing up or migrating blog content!
+A collection of Python scripts to extract text content from WordPress blogs and save them as individual text files.
+Perfect for backing up, archiving, or migrating blog content!

-## What It Does
+## What This Does

-This script will:
-- Discover all blog posts on a WordPress site
+Extract all text content from WordPress blog posts:
-- Extract just the text content from each post (no images, headers, footers, or navigation)
+- ✅ Just the text - no images, headers, footers, or navigation
-- Remove social sharing buttons and comments
+- ✅ Removes social sharing buttons and comments
+- ✅ One `.txt` file per blog post
-- Save each post as a separate `.txt` file with the title, date, URL, and clean text content
+- ✅ Includes title, date, URL, and clean text content
+- ✅ Creates a master index CSV file for easy reference
+- ✅ Chronologically sorted from oldest to newest

-## Requirements
+## Two Methods Available

-- Python 3.6 or higher
-- Internet connection
-- A WordPress blog with standard URL structure (like `yourblog.com/2024/01/15/post-title/`)
+### Method 1: XML Export Parser (RECOMMENDED)
+**Best for:** Getting ALL posts from any time period (works for 825+ posts)

+**Pros:**
+- Gets every published post from the entire blog history
+- Handles large blogs efficiently
+- More reliable and complete

+**Cons:**
+- Requires exporting XML file from WordPress first
+- XML file can be very large (50-100MB+)

+### Method 2: Web Scraper
+**Best for:** Recent posts or smaller blogs (<100 posts)

+**Pros:**
+- No WordPress login needed
+- Works directly on public blog

+**Cons:**
+- Only gets recent posts (typically ~100 most recent)
+- Slower than XML method
+- May miss older archived posts

+---

-## Step-by-Step Installation
+## Installation

 ### Step 1: Install Python